MelisWillem/SparrowNPU/docs/plan.md

 ## Model & quantization
 - Tiny transformer (2 layers, d_model=64, heads=2, MLP=128, vocab=256).
+- Use symmetric quantization to avoid zeropoint logic.
 - optoinal: improve the behavior of the transformer by training it on a small corpus.

 ## Hardware & Compiler co-design